USDA FoodKeeper – Cold Storage Guidelines

 Fresh sausage, turkey sausage, plant-based alternatives

-The expiration date on smoked breakfast sausage indicates the date until which the product is guaranteed to be safe to consume.
+The expiration date on smoked breakfast sausage indicates the date until which the product is may be safe if properly stored to consume.
 Beyond this date, there is a higher risk of bacterial contamination and foodborne illnesses.
 However, the 'best quality by' date refers to the period during which the sausage is expected to retain its optimal flavor, texture, and quality.
 Consuming smoked breakfast sausage after the best quality date may not necessarily make you sick, but the quality of the product may deteriorate, affecting its taste and overall enjoyment.

 To determine if unopened smoked breakfast sausage has gone bad, check for any signs of mold growth, discoloration, or a slimy texture.
 Additionally, give it a sniff for any off odors such as a sour or rancid smell.
 If the sausage appears visually off or has an unpleasant smell, it's best to discard it.